Notebooks URL Schemes

 It’s important to percent escape these URLs, which involves replacing certain characters to ensure the URL is valid.
 The most common character requiring replacement is the space character, which must be replaced with

-Open a specific document
+Open a Specific Document

-This URL opens Notebooks and displays the referenced document; it is the format that Notebooks uses for its internal links.
+This URL opens the referenced document in Notebooks.
+The path is relative to Notebooks‘ root and should be URL-espaced.
+Notebooks uses this format for its internal links.

 Import from a URL

-notebooks://grab/URL&title=Title%20of%20document&parent=Path%20to%20target%20book notebooks://grab/URL&title=Title%20of%20document notebooks://grab/URL
+notebooks://grab/URL&title=Title%20of%20document notebooks://grab/URL&title=Title%20of%20document&parent=Path%20to%20target%20book notebooks://grab/URL